 Who Needs Sealants?

 Most often, Dr. Carpenter will recommend sealants for children and teenagers, as they are most vulnerable to decay.
 However, adults who are prone to decay can also benefit from this preventive treatment.
 While sealants can be placed over areas affected by early stages of decay, they cannot be applied over existing fillings.

 We prefer to place sealants as soon as permanent molars and premolars erupt.
 That way, the teeth are protected, even when they are most likely to develop cavities.
 If your child has baby teeth with particularly deep grooves, we may recommend sealants on these, as well.

 At the Appointment

 Placing dental sealants is a simple, painless process which only takes a few minutes for each tooth.
 During the visit, one of our hygienists will first make sure that the teeth are thoroughly clean and dry.
-Then Dr. Carpenter or Jobalia will:
+Then Dr. Carpenter will:

 - Roughen the surfaces of the teeth to help the sealant bond

 - Paint the sealant material onto the enamel